-CCD was commissioned by Vantage Airports, as owners and operators of La Guardia to review how the wayfinding system supports passenger in the new Terminal B that is currently under-construction.
+CCD was commissioned by Vantage Airports, as owners and operators of La Guardia to review how the wayfinding system supports passengers in the new Terminal B that is currently under-construction.

 Client: Vantage Airports